AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 * In case the `TransSave` is `false`, we only save "q_transient_norms" and "q_transient_last_snapshot".
 * In case the `TransRemovalEst` is `true`, the simulation saves initial and updated transient norms to "Initial_transient_norm_period_&lt;int&gt;" and "Updated_transient_norm_period_&lt;int&gt;", respectively, at the end of each period.
 For instance, "Initial_transient_norm_period_1" and "Updated_transient_norm_period_1" are the norm of snapshots across the frequency range at the end of the first period.

-### Note: all parameters here have a default value in case you comment out variables, you will get a warning that the default values are used for those parameters that are missed in your input list.
+### Note: all variables here have a default value in case you comment out variables, you will get a warning that the default values are used for those variables that are missed in your input list.
 Here are the default values:

 #### Default Values